rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 2. In your image, you can do whatever you want.
    Here are a few examples: https://github.com/rhdhorchestrator/serverless-workflows/tree/main/workflows/experimentals

-If you don't want to leave it to the Operator which image it uses for building and for runtime, then there is a blog post with explanations and links to scripts, etc. - these **build everything together** and with that you then have full control and can also build your own functions, which you then call from your YAML flow: https://www.rhdhorchestrator.io/blog/building-and-deploying-workflows/
+If you don't want to leave it to the operator which image it uses for building and for runtime, then there is a blog post with explanations and links to scripts, etc. - these **build everything together** and with that you then have full control and can also build your own functions, which you then call from your YAML flow: https://www.rhdhorchestrator.io/blog/building-and-deploying-workflows/

 Note - of course, you can also build the entire logic as an application and pack it into your image and then just call "magic_kicks_in_here" from your flow, but then that's no longer a workflow - the boundaries are fluid, but you should ideally not put logic into your code, but only functions: https://www.rhdhorchestrator.io/1.6/docs/